Chevireddy Bhaskar Reddy

-Chevireddy Bhaskar Reddy is a member of the Legislative Assembly of Andhra Pradesh, representing the Chandragiri (Assembly constituency) in the Tirupati district.
+Chevireddy Bhaskar Reddy was a member of the Legislative Assembly of Andhra Pradesh, representing the Chandragiri (Assembly constituency) in the Tirupati district.

 He was first elected in 2014 as a member of the legislative Assembly (MLA) through YSR Congress and the second time he was re-elected in 2019 as a Member of the Legislative Assembly (MLA) through YSR Congress Party.

+He Unsuccessfully contested from Ongole Loksabha in 2024 Lok Sabha Elections.

 Personal life

 Chevireddy Bhaskar Reddy hails from Thummalagunta village near Tirupati.
 He attended school and college in Tirupati.

 He has a Bachelor of Arts (BA), Bachelor of Law (BL) and completed his PhD in Development of Andhrapradesh : Contribution of Sri.YS Rajasekhar Reddy YSR from SV University.

 Political career

 He worked as student leader in SV university under NSUI.